 Just imagine the condition of freelancers, salespeople, businessmen, and self-employed people.
 All of them have an irregular or fluctuating income.
 Still, they’re managing their budgets like a pro.
 Ever wondered how?

 Self-employed people don’t have any idea of how much they will earn in a month or when they’ll get paid.
 They have a crazy work schedule and an uncertain future.
 They don’t know which month will be a complete disaster.
 Still, they are managing their budgets.
 It’s because they use these 4 kick-ass tips.
 If you have an unstable income, then you can use these tips as well.

 Check out these 13 tips that you can use to stick to a budget with an irregular income.

-Stacy B. Miller is associated with OVLG for more than 6 years as an content editor.
-Both her work and passion involves writing financial articles on different topics like debt, credit, mortgage, insurance, etc. You can follow her Twitter and find her over at Kiss Your Money.
+Stacy B. Miller is associated with Oak View Law Group for more than 6 years as a content editor.
+Both her work and passion involve writing financial articles on different topics like debt, credit, mortgage, insurance, etc.

 4 Tips on budgeting with irregular income: